Volunteering in the RFSQ

 Permits to Light Fire

-In Queensland the Rural Fire Service controls the use of fire by not allowing fires to be lit without a specific permit.
-Rural Fire Service Fire Wardens and authorised fire officers manage the permit to light fire system.
+The Rural Fire Service Queensland controls the use of fire by not allowing fires to be lit without a specific permit.
+Fire Wardens and authorised fire officers manage the permit to light fire system.

 A permit to light fire is required for any fire that exceeds two metres in any direction and can be acquired free of charge from a fire warden.